Why?

 you can find the code here: docker-ml-boilerplate

-The first setup is the one I use when I need to perform data analysis, where I only need Jupyter
+The first setup is the one I use when I need to perform data analysis, where I only need Jupyter, Pandas,Numpy, and some data visualization libraries.

 Dockerfile: